Bunbury Boards are back in the shops after a re-structuring of the business and a re-appraisal of its core values.

 With simplified order processing and financial management systems in place, the availability of skilled craftsmen in the well-equipped workshop and a pre-existing market, William Bunbury found he was in a good position to supply shops again with a familiar and much loved product.

 Bunbury Boards became a household name not long after they were first produced in 2008 and they were sold by retailers in Ireland, the UK and all over the world.
 A number of new products were developed and tried over the years including wooden kitchen accessories, bowls and wood oil.
 The boards were always the most popular sales product.

 Apart from the excellent appearance, branding and design of the boards, the main selling point is each board’s traceability right back to the tree from which the board was made.
 Every board has a log reference which leads to a downloadable Tree Report giving details of the individual tree from which the wood came.

-Bunbury Boards have started to be re-supplied to shops again, including Kilkenny Design in Kilkenny and Standún in Galway recently.
+Bunbury Boards have started to be re-supplied to shops again, including Kilkenny Design in Kilkenny, Standún in Galway and Maison in Carlow.
 Prices range from €25 to €80 for the most popular items in the range.
 The biggest selling Bunbury Board, the medium waney, retails for around €45.

 For further reading on this, please visit: Bunbury Boards are back in the shops